Social media is an overwhelming content repository. Most of it is an emulation of others, shoving down the same information.

 Don’t assume that storytelling on social media is just another tactic to sell products or services.
-It enables you to expose your brand to your audience, tell them what your brand is all about.
+Instead, it enables you to expose your brand to your audience and tell them what it is all about.

-If you tell stories only to sell something, your stories will be more likely to be pushy promotions and slick sales messages.
-They are just boring and soulless that can’t touch your audience’s heart and engrave any special impression on their mind.
+If you tell stories only to sell something, they will be more likely to be pushy promotions and slick sales messages.
+They are just boring hacks that usually don’t strike chord with the audience.
+They fail to engrave any special impression on their minds.

-If you want a spellbinding example of storytelling, I would like to recommend Google’s #StayHomeSaveLives campaign.
-Everyone is using this hashtag, staying at home, and fighting against the pandemic together, so it may not be a unique campaign by Google.
+If you want a spellbinding example of storytelling, take a look at Google’s #StayHomeSaveLives campaign.
+Most of the people used this hashtag, staying at home and fighting against the pandemic together.
+Now, this wasn’t a unique campaign by Google.

 Storytelling has psychological superpowers which make it a powerful marketing tool:

 - Emotion: When you hear a story and feel a personal connection, which isn’t just theoretical; it’s based on some fascinating neuroscience facts.
 While hearing a story, many more areas of your brain activate and become engaged.
-That’s why telling stories raises personal connections and deeply emotional attachments better than facts.
+That’s why it develops personal connections and creates deep emotional attachments better than facts.

 - Memory: Storytelling is embedded in our culture, engraved in our hearts, and thus, has a connection with our memory.
-Stories cause us to memorize things more palpably and keep them in our long-term memory.
+It causes us to memorize things more clearly, so we remember them for a long time.
 It’s known as “The Story Method” of memorization.